 Meet Josh Armitt - BSc (Hons) Human Resource Management

-Josh Armitt is a BSc (Hons) Human Resource Management graduate who now works as a Talent & Learning Business Partner at the FTSE 250 global consumer goods business, PZ Cussons.
+Josh Armitt is a BSc (Hons) Human Resource Management (now BSc (Hons) Business with Human Resource Management) graduate who now works as a Talent & Learning Business Partner at the FTSE 250 global consumer goods business, PZ Cussons.
 We caught up with Josh to find out how his time at the University of Salford helped develop and shape his career.

 What was the highlight of your time at the University of Salford?

 As clichéd as it sounds, my highlight was meeting the people that I did.
 I still have incredible friendships with a lot of people I met during my time at Salford University, long after graduating.
 It’s also been great to see said individuals develop and grow in their careers (and as people!).

 On the academic side of things, cross-qualifying with the CIPD (Chartered Institute of Personnel and Development) and having lifelong accreditation with the CIPD has proved invaluable; I personally use the CIPD’s resources daily and have a great network of HR professionals right across the different specialisms within HR which I’ve met at CIPD, and other HR-related events.

 Did you get involved with any extracurricular activities?

 In my first year, I joined the Business Society, the Rugby Union Society and Salford Snow – a skiing and snowboarding society (something I had always wanted to do but hadn’t had the opportunity before university!)

 In second and third year, Salford Snow remained a huge part of my life and experience at university and had the opportunity to sit on the clubs’ committee for both years - Social Secretary in second year and Social Secretary / Wellbeing Officer in my third year.

 Given my degree at Salford University was in Human Resource Management (HRM,) it’s probably no surprise that I work in HR!